Track MCP LogoTrack MCP

 We’ve introduced Notion MCP, a remote MCP server with the following improvements:

 - Easy installation via standard OAuth.
-No need to fiddle with JSON or API token anymore.
+No need to fiddle with JSON or API tokens anymore.

-- Powerful tools tailored to AI agents.
+- Powerful tools tailored to AI agents, including editing pages in Markdown.
 These tools are designed with optimized token consumption in mind.

 notion-mcp-sm